Zeex/subhook/README.md

 [![Build Status][build_status]][build]
 [![Build Status - Windows][build_status_win]][build_win]

-SubHook is a super-simple hooking library for C and C++ that works on Windows, Linux and macOS.
-It supports x86 only (32-bit and 64-bit).
+SubHook is a simple library for [hooking][wikipedia_hooking] arbitrary functions at run time.
+It's written in C and also provides an optional C++ wrapper API.

+The library was originally developed to intercept a bunch of API calls in the [SA-MP server](https://www.sa-mp.com), which is a Windows/Linux 32-bit app, in order to extend a plugin that I wrote for it.
+Since then, it has been adapted to better support x86_64, macOS, and more common use-cases, thanks to the [contributors][github_contributors].

 Installation
 ------------